ap-berry/chess_on_neovim/README.md

 # Chess on Neovim

-Finally, this a working demo-ish prototype
+Finally, this a working demo-ish prototype.
-Currently Only playable with lichess stockfish on standard variation Multiplayer might come soon
+Currently only playable with lichess stockfish on standard variation.
+Multiplayer might come soon.
-Other Variation support might come soon
+Other Variation support might come soon.

 ## Runtime Dependencies include:
 1. berserk